 If Jira configuration is changed then it is recommended to perform Jira re-index as otherwise Jira search API (which is used by eazyBI Jira import) might return incomplete results and as a result not all selected Jira issues will be imported in eazyBI.
 If there is a problem that not all Jira issues are visible in eazyBI then please perform Jira re-index and then do Jira re-import in eazyBI.

 When the user who had initially authorized Jira for data import is not available anymore (is inactive) or does not have permissions to the needed project, data source authorization should be reset to another user, otherwise, the next data import won't be successful (will end with error).

 The new user has to be added to the account with Owner, User Admin, or Data Admin account user roles.
 She should log in eazyBI, open Source tab and click Reset authorization.

-After approving this action, the Status will be changed to "Authorized" and username of the new user will be visible under Source selection.
+After approving this action, the Status will be changed to "Authorized" and a username of the new user will be visible under Source selection.

 Open Edit import settings to select projects and custom fields available for the new user and perform data import.